 By Alex San Juan

-Last month, the Board has approved a P10 minimum fare for PUJs in Metro Manila, and in Regions 3 and 4, and a provisional fare hike of P1 to commuter buses in Metro Manila, and an additional P0.15 per kilometer charge for provincial buses. #
+The board has also granted a provisional fare hike of P1 to commuter buses in Metro Manila, and an additional P0.15 per kilometer charge for provincial buses.